Level/community/README.md

 You may find alternatives in user land.

+### How does Level relate to LevelDB?

+Level is not affiliated with Google.
+Level includes a Node.js binding for Google's C++ [LevelDB](https://github.com/google/leveldb) project.
+That is how Level started and where the name comes from.
+Since then, our ecosystem has grown to include other key-value databases besides LevelDB.

 ### Where can I get support?

 If you need help - technical, philosophical or other - feel free to [open an issue](https://github.com/Level/community/issues/new/choose) in [`community`](https://github.com/Level/community) or a more specific repository.
 We don't (yet) use GitHub Discussions, at least until discussions get the ability to [close them](https://github.com/github/feedback/discussions/3097).